blw043/nesmus3/README.md

 Software vibrato and sweeps are supported on the pulse and triangle channels.

-Hardware sweep support for the pulse channels is stably implemented but currently broken.

 All noise pitches are "inverted" before output, so that $-0 is the lowest-pitched noise and $-F is the highest.

 ## Data formats